Card: Press Pass Legends 2007

 Acquired: Texans Blitz 2009

-After not seeing much playing time in college at Arizona, and rushing for a minuscule amount of yards, Chris Henry declared as a junior angering his coach who felt he could have benefited from another year and turned pro.
-Invited to the draft combine Henry would perform on the big stage and turn in scintillating numbers- some being better than fellow runningback Adrian Peterson and ranking in the top 5 in nearly every testable category.
+After not seeing much playing time in college at Arizona, and rushing for a minuscule amount of yards, Chris Henry declared as a junior- angering his coach who felt he could have benefited from another year before turning pro.
+Invited to the draft combine Henry would perform on the big stage and turned in scintillating numbers- some being better than fellow runningback Adrian Peterson, ranking in the top 5 in nearly every testable category.

-Henry would shoot up draft boards, and eventually be taken by the Tennessee Titans in the second round of the 2007 draft.
-He quickly garnered the ire of the league and was suspended 4 games by the league for violating the NFL’s drug policy on prescription drugs.
+Henry shot up draft boards, and eventually was taken by the Tennessee Titans in the second round of the 2007 draft.
+He quickly garnered the ire of the league, and was suspended 4 games by the league for violating the NFL’s drug policy on prescription drugs.
 He’d finish the season with 119 yards and 2 touchdowns.
-In 2008, the Titans would draft Chris Johnson, and he would become the team’s marquee back.
+In 2008, the Titans drafted Chris Johnson, and he would become the team’s marquee back.
 Henry would be be relegated to the bench, playing in only one game.

-He’d be released in September of 2009, but in October would be quickly signed (by the Titans rivals) the Houston Texans and assigned to their practice squad.
+He’d be released in September of 2009, but in October would be quickly signed by the Houston Texans, and assigned to their practice squad.
 By now Henry was considered a workout warrior, and a player who’s main knock was that his coaches could not teach him how to hit the correct holes or pick up blocks properly.
 Further it was charged that he did not study or apply himself properly, rather relying solely on his physical talent alone.
-He’d spend the season there, and in the next season would find himself in the midst of a massive runningback competition between himself, Arian Foster, Ryan Moats, Jerimiah Johnson and Ben Tate.
-Tate quickly was injured, and Moats was released, leaving a 3 way horse race.
+He’d spend the season there, and in the next season found himself in the midst of a massive runningback competition between himself, Arian Foster, Ryan Moats, Jerimiah Johnson and Ben Tate.
+Tate early on was injured, and Moats was released, leaving a 3 way horse race.
 Foster by week 3 of the preseason nailed down the starting job, leaving Johnson and Chris to fight it out.
 Things were looking up for Chris and media reported that he was having a great camp.
 It got even more optimistic when Johnson who (was leading in the runningback competiton for the back up,) was injured.
 The next day- Henry was inexplicably released.
-The Texans reached out onto the waiver wire and signed former Giants/ Bucs runningback Derrick Ward.
-Chris Henry signed with the Seahawks but was cut and resigned by the team shortly thereafter and as of this post is on their practice roster.
+The Texans reached out onto the waiver wire and signed veteran Giants/ Bucs runningback Derrick Ward.
+Chris Henry signed with the Seahawks, but was cut and resigned by the team shortly thereafter and as of this post is on their practice roster.